 - Intensive Writing (optional non-credit or 2 credit course)

-Students entering the program may be reviewed for satisfying the writing requirement by transferring two-courses, at the time of admission, with grade “B” or better, of College level English Composition from an accredited College or University if they have previously completed at least fifteen (15) college credits with a cumulative GPA of 2.8 or better.
+Students entering the program may be reviewed for satisfying the writing requirement by transferring two courses, at the time of admission, with grade “B” or better, of College level writing-intensive English composition courses from an accredited College or University if they have previously completed at least fifteen (15) college credits with a cumulative GPA of 2.8 or better.
 Students must also meet the following criteria:

 - Official transcript(s) must be submitted.